Trams in Vinnytsia: Rolling Stock

 In nearest past many Tatra T4 trams were in use; now most of them are rebuilt into service trams for different purposes.
 GothaT57 tram is still kept.

-Between 2005 and 2009 the city of Zürich replaced the trams of Verkehrsbetriebe Zürich (VBZ) built in the 1960s and 1970s with low floor trams nicknamed Cobra.
+Between 2005 and 2009 the city of Zürich replaced the trams of Verkehrsbetriebe Zürich (VBZ) built in the 1960s and 1970s with low floor Bombardier Cobras.

 The city of Zurich donated the surplus trams to the city of Vinnytsia, the cost of transport being paid by the Swiss government.

 In 2007 13 sets (motor and trailer car) of "Karpfen" series were transferred to Vinnytsia, and in 2008 the first couple of "Mirage" tram sets were transferred.

 Staff of Vinnytsia tramsways had been trained at workshops in Zurich, thus ensuring that the trams could continue to be maintained at their new owners.